VIETNAM AT 50

 Coates was 20 at the time, fresh off a combat tour in Vietnam, where he was part of the 76th Infantry Detach Combat Tracker Team.
 With a dog in tow, the team was tasked with establishing contact with enemy combatants.

-The weekend of the march, Coates was one of the only servicemembers on riot duty who had served in Vietnam.
+Other service members on riot duty did not have combat experience.
 Some were part of Special Services, the entertainment branch of the military that included bands and baseball teams.

 In their off-time, many wore peace paraphernalia and aligned themselves with the antiwar movement, Coates said.
 Before rolling into Washington, they had to be trained not to break ranks.

-Coates witnessed the change in his squad as they traveled past protestors, some of whom shouted at them and threw things at their vehicles.
+Coates witnessed the change in his squad as they traveled past protesters, some of whom shouted at them and threw things at their vehicles.

 “They got hit abruptly with counterculture in their face, and they didn’t have much patience after that,” Coates recalled.
 “After about an hour on the road, these guys were yelling stuff out the window back at them.”